Resources

 4. Combat Stress Reaction (CSR) - any psychological reaction, ranging from mild to severe, to traumatic events in high threat environments

-5. CQB (Close Quarters Battle) - building and room clearing using specific tactics, strategies and techniques
+5. CQC (Close Quarters Combat) - building and room clearing using specific tactics, strategies and techniques

 6. Empirically validated - the degree to which the accuracy of a test, model, or other construct can be demonstrated through experimentation and systematic observation